amartincolby/Golang-Quick-Guide/README.md

 var dinnerForOne string = "The same procedure as every year" var theAnswer = 42

-/* explicit declarations can also use factored syntax. */
+/* Explicit declarations can also use factored syntax. */

 var (
 	partyLikeIts          = 1999